yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_10.md

 - Task 1: Enable DDM on credit card numbers
 - Task 2: Apply DDM to email addresses

-## Duration: 15 minutes

 ### Task 1: Enable DDM on credit card numbers

 In this task, the data in the `WideWorldImporters` database using the ADS Data Discovery & Classification tool, you set the Sensitivity label for credit card numbers to Highly Confidential.
 In this task, you take another step to protect this information by enabling DDM on the `CardNumber` field in the `CreditCard` table.
 DDM prevents queries against that table from returning the full credit card number.

-1. On your SQL2008-<inject key="Suffix" enableCopy="false"/> VM, return to the SQL Server Management Studio (SSMS) window you opened previously.
+1. On your SQL2022-<inject key="Suffix" enableCopy="false"/> VM, return to the SQL Server Management Studio (SSMS) window you opened previously.

 2. Expand **Database** > **WideWorldImporters<inject key="Suffix" enableCopy="false"/>**.